simgrid/simgrid/docs/source/Installing_SimGrid.rst

 enable_smpi_MPICH3_testsuite (on/OFF)
   Adds many extra tests for the MPI module.

-minimal_java (on/OFF)
+minimal-bindings (on/OFF)
-  Build a java library with as few dependencies as possible.
+  Take as few optional dependencies as possible, to get minimal library bindings in Java and Python.

 Reset the build configuration
 """""""""""""""""""""""""""""